An Algebraic Introduction to Persistence: Proofs

 \begin{lemma} Let $0 \to L \to N \to M \to 0$ be a short exact sequence of representations $L,N,M \in \veck^\Pcal$.
 There exists a long exact sequence as follows, functorial as a map from short exact sequences to long exact sequences:

-\end{lemma} \begin{proof} Since M\"obius homology is defined pointwise using relative homology of a category with coefficients in a functor, this follows from the long exact sequence of relative homology induced by a short exact sequence of coefficients (this is used in, e.g., \cite[Proposition~6.14]{patel-skraba}). \end{proof}
+\end{lemma} \begin{proof} Since M\"obius homology is defined pointwise using relative homology of a category with coefficients in a functor, a short exact sequence of coefficients induces a long exact sequence of relative homology (this is used in, e.g., \cite[Proposition~6.14]{patel-skraba}).
+As $H^\downarrow$ is covariant in the coefficients, this long exact sequence increases in homological degree and has the form $\cdots \to H_n^\downarrow L \to H_n^\downarrow N \to H_n^\downarrow M \to H_{n-1}^\downarrow L \to \cdots$; applying the exact contravariant functor $(-)^*$ reverses all arrows and yields the stated sequence for $F_\bullet$. \end{proof}

-\begin{lemma} We have $F_n \Psf_j \cong \kbb$ if $n=0$ and $i=j$ and $(F_n \Psf_j)(i) = 0$ otherwise. \end{lemma} \begin{proof} If $j \nleq i$, then $C_\bullet(\Delta \Pcal_{\leq i}, \Delta \Pcal_{< i}; \Psf_j) = 0$, since $\Psf_j$ is $0$ on $\Pcal_{\leq i}$.
+\begin{lemma} We have $F_n \Psf_j \cong \kbb$ if $n=0$ and $i=j$, and $F_n \Psf_j = 0$ otherwise. \end{lemma} \begin{proof} If $j \nleq i$, then $C_\bullet(\Delta \Pcal_{\leq i}, \Delta \Pcal_{< i}; \Psf_j) = 0$, since $\Psf_j$ is $0$ on $\Pcal_{\leq i}$.

 If $j = i$, then $C_\bullet(\Delta \Pcal_{\leq i}, \Delta \Pcal_{< i}; \Psf_j) = C_\bullet(\Delta \Pcal_{\leq j}; \Psf_j)$, because $\Psf_j$ is zero on any element in $\Pcal_{< j}$.
 Since $\Psf_j$ restricted to $\Pcal_{\leq j}$ is $\kbb$ at $j$ and $0$ elsewhere, we have that $F_n(\Psf_j)$ is $0$ if $n>0$ and $\kbb$ if $n=0$.